EXS - Exercise Science

 A course on techniques used in the personal training fitness field.
 Topics include: the body's response to exercise, screening and consultation guidelines, dietary principles, and communication and documentation.

-Prerequisites: FYE 120 or placement into ENG 101, and MAT 093 or MAT 105A or appropriate Math placement (minimum grade C for both), and admitted to the Personal Fitness Trainer Certificate program
+Prerequisites: Placement into ENG 101A, and MAT 093 or MAT 105A or appropriate Math placement (minimum grade C for both), and admitted to the Personal Fitness Trainer Certificate program

 View Sections